skrattaren/apf.rst/apf.rst

   This subject comes up every now and again on alt.fan.pratchett, so it is time for an annotation to settle this matter for once and for all: playing (chess) games with Death is a *very* old concept.
-It goes back much further than either Ingmar Bergman's famous 1957 movie "`The Seventh Seal`_", or Chris deBurgh's less famous 1975 song 'Spanish Train' (which describes a poker game between God and the Devil).
+It goes back much further than either Ingmar Bergman's famous 1957 movie **The Seventh Seal**, or Chris deBurgh's less famous 1975 song 'Spanish Train' (which describes a poker game between God and the Devil).

 - [p.
 22/22] "It was quite possible that it was a secret doorway to fabulous worlds [...]"

-  A reference to C. S. Lewis's classic fantasy story "`The Lion, The Witch and the Wardrobe`_", in which the heroes are magically transported to the Land of Narnia through the back of an old wardrobe, which was made from a tree that grew from the seeds of a magical apple taken from that Land long before.
+  A reference to C. S. Lewis's classic fantasy story **The Lion, The Witch and the Wardrobe**, in which the heroes are magically transported to the Land of Narnia through the back of an old wardrobe, which was made from a tree that grew from the seeds of a magical apple taken from that Land long before.